criteo/sonic-saltstack/CONTRIBUTING.md

   * constants are in upper case
   * use comprehensible variable name
   * one function = one purpose
-  * function names should perfectly define their purpose
+  * function name should perfectly define their purpose